-Summer Squash Lemon Poppy Seed Muffins are a new riff on the traditional lemon-poppy seed muffin.
+These Yellow Squash Muffins are a new riff on traditional lemon poppy seed muffins.
 Shredded summer squash adds lots of moisture and nutrition to the muffins.
 And that sweet-tart lemon glaze on top?
 Oh my!

-There are only 20,000,000 internet search results for “Summer Squash Muffins”, as opposed to the 65,000,000 results for “Zucchini Muffins”.
+There are only 13,000,000 internet search results for “Yellow Squash Muffins”, as opposed to the 26,000,000 results for “Zucchini Muffins”.
 I know because I Googled it.
-So it looks like the world needs a new summer squash muffin recipe, no?
+So it looks like the world needs a yellow squash muffin recipe, no?

-Obviously, I used yellow squash instead of zucchini.
+- Obviously, I used yellow squash instead of zucchini.
 That’s an easy 1:1 trade off since both veggies have the same texture and water content.
-But the flavors are a little different.
-I find the summer squash brings a slightly more noticeable flavor to the batter than the zucchini does.

 I was wondering if it was really necessary to soak the poppy seeds before adding them to the batter.
 I wanted to know if it really makes any difference to the taste or texture of the cake.

-Are you a baking geek like me?
-Then I’m sure you can appreciate how just a few simple changes to one basic recipe can yield two very different, yet equally delicious, treats.
+It’s amazing how just a few simple changes to one recipe can yield two very different, yet equally delicious, treats.
 Once again proving that baking is both an art and a science.

 - 1 pound (454g) yellow squash (2-3 medium)